onesoft-sudo/sudobot/README.md

 ### Note

 **It's not recommended to build and use the code from `main` branch, because we're migrating from v4 to v5 with big changes.
-Some commands/features may not be available or complete, or the bot may not work at all.
-Therefore, use a stable release, before 4.85.**
+Some commands/features may not be available or complete, but we encourage you to use the latest versions.
+A lot of issues were fixed in the latest releases.**

 Please look at [this page](https://docs.sudobot.onesoftnet.eu.org/getting-started) of the documentation.